Complexity of syntactical tree fragments of Independence-Friendly logic: Syntactical trees: basic definitions

+The notion of a quantifier prefix is generalized by the following class of syntactical trees:

-\Tree [.$\forall x$ [.$\exists y$ ] ] \Tree [.$\forall x$ [.$\lor$ [.$B(x)$ ] ] ] \Tree [.$(\forall x/\{z\})$ [.$\lor$ $A(x)$ [.$\neg$ ] ] ] \Tree [.$\forall x$ [.$\lor$ [.$\land$ $B(y)$ $C(z)$ ] ] ] \Tree [.$\lor$ [.$\exists x$ $A(x)$ ] [.$\exists y$ ] ] \begin{df} A \textbf{positive initial tree} is a synctactical tree which contains no occurrence of atomic formulas nor of negations. \end{df} Said otherwise, a positive initial tree can be obtained from the synctactical tree of some negation normal $IF$ formula by removing from it all nodes that correspond to atomic formulas and negations (a formula is said to be \emph{negation normal} if negation symbols occur only in front of atomic formulas).
-The word \emph{positive} refers to the fact that we do not allow negation symbols to occur in the tree, while the word \emph{initial} refers both to the fact that none of the paths end with an atomic formula \emph{and} to fact that, if we think the tree as obtained removing nodes from the synctactical tree of a formula, whenever a node is deleted also all nodes below it are removed.
-This generalizes the fact that a quantifier prefix is an initial segment of the synctactical tree of a formula; the parallel is made more explicit in the following two definitions (in which we use standard set-theoretical terminology for the description of trees). \begin{df} A \textbf{dense open subset} $Y$ of a tree $T$ is $Y\subseteq T$ such that
+\begin{df} A \textbf{positive initial tree}, or \textbf{tree prefix}, is a syntactical tree which contains no occurrence of atomic formulas nor of negation. \end{df} Said otherwise, a positive initial tree can be obtained from the syntactical tree of some negation normal $IF$ formula by removing from it all nodes that correspond to literals.
+The word \emph{positive} refers to the fact that we do not allow negation symbols to occur in the tree, while the word \emph{initial} refers to the fact that none of the branches of the tree end with an atomic formula (among the trees in the previous picture, only the first and second are positive and initial; the fourth and fifth are positive but not initial).
+This generalizes the fact that a quantifier prefix is an initial segment of the syntactical tree of a formula; the obvious generalization of ``initial segment'' for a tree is the notion of \emph{down set}.